combust/mleap/README.md

 2. Serialize your pipeline and algorithm to Bundle.ML
 3. Use MLeap to execute your pipeline and algorithm without the Spark/Scikit dependencies

+Basic examples are localed below, but you can read [Serializing a Spark ML Pipeline and Scoring with MLeap](https://github.com/combust-ml/mleap/wiki/Serializing-a-Spark-ML-Pipeline-and-Scoring-with-MLeap) to gain a full sense of what is possible.

 ## Overview

 1. Core execution engine implemented in Scala